-They had emerged onto a landing overlooking the docks.
+They had emerged onto a landing overlooking the berths.
 Panels of thick, reinforced glass at each berth allowed the most unadulterated look at the ocean outside and the ships docking.
 There was a massive cruiser, at least 200 meters long and maybe 40 wide without counting the control surfaces; along with smaller frigates, a small cutter about 70 meters long, and a few non-military ships.
 All shared similar features.
 Most of the ships had a rough silhouette, angled and utilitarian – the cruiser, a completely new warship, had more curves to it.
 Massive hydro-jets powered by an Agarthicite reactor propelled every ship.
 Fins, rudders and “wings” along the hulls of the ships could be adjusted to climb and to turn.

 “What’s the red for?”
 Karuniya asked, now looking at the ships herself.